Warren Beatty: Early life and education

 Among his favorite TV shows in the 1950s was the Texaco Star Theatre, and he began to mimic one of its regular host comedians, Milton Berle.
 Beatty learned to do a "superb imitation of Berle and his routine", said a friend, and often used Berle-type humor at home.
 His sister's memories of her brother include seeing him reading books by Eugene O'Neill or singing along to Al Jolson records.
 In Rules Don't Apply (2016), Beatty plays Howard Hughes, who is shown talking about and singing Jolson songs while flying his plane.

 MacLaine noted — on what made her brother want to become a filmmaker, sometimes writing, producing, directing and starring in his films: "That's why he's more comfortable behind the camera ...
 He's in the total-control aspect.
 He has to have control over everything."
 Beatty doesn't deny that need; in speaking about his earliest parts, he said "When I acted in films I used to come with suggestions about the script, the lighting, the wardrobe, and people used to say 'Waddya want, to produce the picture as well?'
 And I used to say that I supposed I did."

 Beatty played football at Washington-Lee High School in Arlington.
 Encouraged to act by the success of his sister, who established herself as a Hollywood star, he decided to work as a stagehand at the National Theatre in Washington, D.C. during the summer before his senior year.
 After graduation, he was reportedly offered ten college football scholarships, but turned them down to study liberal arts at Northwestern University (1954–55), where he joined the Sigma Chi fraternity.
 Beatty left college after his first year and moved to New York City to study acting under Stella Adler at the Stella Adler Studio of Acting.
 He often subsisted on peanut butter and jelly sandwiches, and worked odd jobs, including dishwasher, piano player, bricklayer's assistant, construction worker, and, relatively briefly, a sandhog.

 Career

-1957–1969: Early roles and breakthrough
+1957–1966: Early roles and breakthrough

 Beatty started his career making appearances on television shows such as Studio One (1957), Kraft Television Theatre (1957), and Playhouse 90 (1959).
 He was a semi-regular on The Many Loves of Dobie Gillis during its first season (1959–1960).
 His performance in William Inge's A Loss of Roses on Broadway garnered him a 1960 Tony Award nomination for Best Featured Actor in a Play and a 1960 Theatre World Award.
 It was his sole appearance on Broadway.

-Beatty enlisted in the California Air National Guard in February 1960 but was discharged the following year due to a physical disability.
-He remained on inactive duty after that time.
+In February 1960, Beatty enlisted as an airman third class in the California Air National Guard at Van Nuys to fulfill his military service obligation.
+He was discharged the following year due to a physical disability and remained on inactive duty after that time.